Operation Catechism: Destruction of Tirpitz

 Tirpitz fired the first shots of the battle at 9:38 am BST when she opened fire on the bombers with her 15 in calibre main guns from a range of 13.5 mi.
 Other anti-aircraft guns also fired on the Lancasters as they approached, but did not disrupt them.
 No smokescreen was present as they flew north-west towards their bombing positions.

 The attack commenced at 9:41 am BST.
 Tait's aircraft was the first to drop its Tallboy, which hit Tirpitz.
 No. 617 Squadron completed its attack at 9:44 am BST with all aircraft bombing.
 No. 9 Squadron aircraft began dropping their Tallboys at 9:45 am BST.
 By this time the battleship was on fire and covered in smoke.
 The last bomb was released at 9:49 am BST.

 Tirpitz was rapidly sunk.
 She was struck by two Tallboys that penetrated her armoured deck.
 One hit to the port of "Bruno" turret in the forward section of the ship but did not explode.
 The other, which was dropped by Tait's aircraft, struck the port side amidships near the tracks for the aircraft catapult, and exploded over the port boiler room.
 This caused severe damage that resulted in extensive flooding, fires throughout the ship and a list of 15 to 20 degrees to port.
 Several bombs detonated in the water near Tirpitz, causing further damage to her hull and additional flooding.
 These explosions also created large craters below the ship, and blew away much of the gravel that had been dumped beneath her.
 Another Tallboy probably hit Tirpitz.
 It either ricocheted off the side of the ship, or penetrated the armoured deck near "Caesar" turret in the stern of the ship and started a fire near a powder or shell magazine.
-Almost all the hits and near misses were on the port side of Tirpitz, which destabilised her and led the list to rapidly increase.
+Almost all the hits and near misses were on the port side of Tirpitz, which destabilised her and led the list to rapidly increase..
+It was these near misses that "really finished her".

 Many sailors manning Tirpitzs anti-aircraft guns were killed or wounded by the bombs, resulting in a significant reduction in the volume of fire directed at the Lancasters.